 Our fetal medicine unit diagnoses and manages:

-- chromosomal abnormalities, such as Down's syndrome
+- Chromosomal abnormalities, such as Down's syndrome

-- structural fetal defects
+- Structural fetal defects

-- fetal conditions requiring surgical follow-up after birth
+- Fetal conditions requiring surgical follow-up after birth

-- significant fetal cardiac anomalies
+- Detection of fetal cardiac anomalies

-- fetal growth restriction with the use of ultrasound doppler examination
+- Fetal growth restriction with the use of ultrasound doppler examination

-- twin and higher multiple pregnancies
+- Twin and higher multiple pregnancies

-- pregnancies affected by red cell antibody incompatibility.
+- Pregnancies affected by red cell antibody incompatibility

 If you are asked to attend the fetal medicine unit you will be scanned by one of our fetal medicine consultants using the latest ultrasound equipment.
 You and your family will be counselled prior to the appointment and any findings will be discussed with you in detail.
 We will also help make a clear plan for your future pregnancy care.